 What are poison ivy, oak, and sumac?

-poison oak, and poison sumac are plants that can cause a skin rash called
+Poison ivy, oak, and sumac are plants that can cause a red, itchy rash called

 What causes a poison ivy, oak, or sumac rash?

-rash is caused by contact with an oil (urushiol) found in poison ivy, oak, or
+rash is caused by contact with a sticky oil called urushiol (say "yoo-ROO-shee-all") found in poison ivy, oak, or

-stems, flowers, berries, and roots.
-Urushiol is an
+stems, flowers, berries, and roots, even if the plant is dead.

 symptoms of the rash are: